nmd19/8-04-1906-Blog-Post-/2020-03-10-CarolineBanks/CarolineBanks/_index.md

 user_groups:
 - Writers
 ---
-The author, a student at Florida State University, was enrolled in the digital microhistory lab in fall 2019.
+The author, a student at Florida State University, was enrolled in the digital microhistory lab in spring 2020.